phenomenon1995/Portfolio/README.md

 Tenmo P2P Payment Application: Tech Elevator Mini Capstone project.
 Client/Server application that emulates functions found in modern peer-to-peer payment apps using the RESTful API approach.
 Uses Java, Spring Framework, PostgreSQL.

 Vending Machine Application: Tech Elevator Mini Capstone project.
 Command Line Interface application that models the functionality of a vending machine where inventory is loaded, a customer can add money to vend items, transaction logs and sales reports can be generated.

+createCalEvents: Pair programmed with coworker to o convert Employeee Schedule in Google Sheets to Google Calendar events for department employees.